Vascular and Endovascular Fellowship

 The Division of Vascular and Endovascular Surgery is dedicated to the pursuit of excellence in patient care, teaching and research.
 We are committed to our responsibility to educate future vascular surgeons and therefore education is an integral part of our daily activity.

 The Vascular Surgery Residency Training Program is an Accreditation Council of Graduate Medical Education (ACGME) two year program and currently accepts one new resident per year (total of two residents at any one time).
-Dr. Alik Farber, the Chief of our Division, serves as the Program Director.
+Dr. Mohammad Eslami, MD, serves as the Program Director.

 For over 30 years, the program has been providing trainees with a diverse and challenging clinical and surgical experience supported by innovative didactic and research opportunities.
 We are proud to maintain a healthy balance between open vascular surgery and endovascular therapy.
 This guarantees that our trainees, upon graduation, are competent open vascular surgeons.
 We have full access to state-of-the-art endovascular suites and have a robust endovascular practice.